-Also, reflected in total liabilities in fiscal year 2021 was a current portion of lease liability of \$2,856 and a non-current portion of lease liability of \$9,146.
+Reflected in total liabilities in fiscal year 2022 and 2021 was a current portion of lease liability of \$2,950 and \$2,856, respectively, and a non-current portion of lease liability of \$6,196 and \$9,146, respectively.
 These amounts represent the remaining liability of a capitalized lease for a postage machine that was acquired in July 2020.

-Ten Fiscal Year Net Sales Trends by Type.
-Gross Revenues, and Return to the Lottery Tuition Fund
+Ten Fiscal Year Net Sales Trends by Type, Gross Revenues, and Return to Lottery Tuition Fund